 Schiphol Group adheres to national, European and international climate agreements for the aviation sector.
 We take specific measures at our airports, but we also take the lead on both a national and international level when it comes to making aviation more sustainable.
 For example, the airport pressed for the establishment of ‘Smart and Sustainable’ – the plan of action to make the entire Dutch aviation sector greener.

-Smart and Sustainable – an action plan for Dutch aviation
+Smart and Sustainable: plan of action for Dutch aviation

-The Ontwerpakkoord Duurzame Luchtvaart (Sustainable Aviation Draft Agreement) document was drawn up in March 2019 by the Dutch Ministry of Infrastructure and Water Management, the aviation sector and research institutions.
-The document contains agreements to make Dutch aviation and airports emission-free.
-This document takes the objectives set out in the Paris Agreement and translates them to the Dutch aviation sector.
-The agreement will be final when the government publishes the Luchtvaartnota (Aviation Policy Document, due end of 2019/beginning of 2020).
+The Dutch Draft Agreement on Sustainable Aviation was drawn up by the Ministry of Infrastructure and Water Management, the aviation sector and various research institutions in 2018.
+It contains agreements regarding making Dutch aviation and airports emission-free, and it translates the content of the Paris Agreement to the Dutch aviation sector.
+The agreement became definitive in November 2020 when the government concluded the Aviation Memorandum 2020-2050.

 Paris Climate Agreement

 The Paris Climate Agreement stipulates that greenhouse gas emissions, including CO2, must be brought down.
 By 2050, or shortly thereafter, CO2 emissions should have been completely phased out in order to limit global warming.
 International flights are excluded from the Paris Agreement because they are subject to separate negotiations being conducted by the International Civil Aviation Organization.
 The Paris Agreement does include domestic flights and ground activities, including traffic at the airport, the arrival and departure hall and cargo buildings.